 1789-present; unique compiled docket histories provide researchers with the ability to quickly search the full text of all content related to each Indian claim.
 The compilation includes not only court documents, but also cites treaties, related congressional publications, and maps to facilitate the ability of researchers to fully understand the specifics of each case without leaving the docket history page.
 The inclusion of histories for both Court of Claims and Indian Claims Commissions dockets allows researchers to easily grasp the changes in the Indian claims process throughout U.S. history up to the present time.
 Trace by Indian Nation and/or geographic location.

 Although it has not been separated out as a distinct category, the Harris Collection includes work by a wide range of Indigenous American poets and playwrights of the 19th and 20th centuries, comprising small press publications and broadsides that include the work of Indigenous American visual artists in addition to publications produced by the mainstream press.
-These items can be readily identified on an "author" or "title" search in JOSIAH.
+These items can be readily identified by author or title in BruKnow by using the facets (found to the left of the list of search results) to refine your search.

 The Hay Library's general collection of rare books includes many prose works by Indigenous American authors, as well as materials produced in or about Indigenous American languages.
 It is particularly strong on source materials for the 19th century.